ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 	value = +1 Verified
 	defaultValue = 0
 {% endhighlight %}
-Depending on your project settings you might not want the verified label to have the -2 value.
+Depending on your project settings you might not want the verified label to have the -2 value. <br>
 In our case we wanted to be able to override the jenkins opinion if necessary (partly because in the beginning Jenkins was not 100% reliable).
 Merging a PatchSet in Gerrit is not possible, when the lowest value of a label is set(once a user reviews a PatchSet with the lowest value, the PatchSet is blocked).

 >NOTE: Alternatively to adding the verified label, you can also change the ssh command of gerrit trigger and remove the "-v" part.